 2) Carpet…gone.
 Carpet is a very common addition to most lower levels, mainly to add warmth since basements are generally thought of as dark and cold.
 Personally, in basements, I prefer to have a hard flooring with area rugs instead of wall to wall carpet.
 A beautiful choice for basements is engineered hardwood, or tile.
 Laminate flooring has come a long way over the past decades, no longer thought of as a cheap substitute for tile.
 There are so many options on the market these days, I encourage you to look at many different options if you’re thinking about updating your basement.

 Being a walk out, our basement gets a lot of natural sunlight.
 We wanted a bright and open space.
-We eliminated the carpet and chose natural stone, travertine with a chiseled edge.
+We eliminated the carpet and chose natural stone, marble with a chiseled edge.
 The chiseled edge gives the stone a more rustic appearance.
 We installed the stones using the Versailles pattern.
 The stones come in various sizes and are installed in a specific pattern illustrated in the picture below.

 Natural stones are beautiful, and durable..but they must be sealed after installation!
 You can read more about a sealing mishap I had (HERE).